solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 example.time.second 53 {map[]}
 ```

-Values of metrics depends of course on the current date and time and will be different on your testing environment, but the metric names should be the same.
+Metric values depend on the current date and time and will differ on your testing environment, however the metric names should be the same.

 You can request several collects, using other flags:
 ```bash